-Scholars also undertake 6 credit hours of independent, in-depth scholarly activity in which they complete a substantial scholarly, scientific or creative project.
-The curriculum also includes 12 credit hours of a foreign language for scholars entering in the fall of 2015 and beyond.
-Each course provides opportunities for scholars to engage in intellectual discourse and inquiry, advance the production of knowledge and innovative ideas through research, and helps students gain the confidence necessary to play on a national and international stage.
+Each HSP course provides opportunities for scholars to engage in intellectual dialogue and inquiry, advance the production of knowledge and innovative ideas through research, and helps students gain the confidence necessary to participate in academic discourse on either a national or international stage.

 NOTE: On mobile devices, swipe right to see full table.